Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

     subtext=""
   />
 </div>

+> **Disclaimer** It's important to note that this analysis of Taylor Swift’s Enneagram type is speculative, relying on publicly available information, and may not definitively reflect her true personality type.

+<p class="firstLetter">Taylor Swift has been and will continue to be an enduring figure in the cultural landscape.</p>

+From 2023 onward, she has taken the world by storm through her Eras tour.
+But for Swifties, this icon has been iconic since she started.
+She is her.
+Here, we dive into the uncharted territory of Taylor's personality, proposing that she embodies the traits of an Enneagram Type 3 - The Achiever.

 <!-- <iframe width="100%" height="315" src="https://www.youtube.com/embed/hLvkAzxqKpM?si=gwa4EQle_hx8kBzr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->